JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 The steps below show how to make a group of actions available and visible if certain conditions are met.
 In this case, the condition is having an instance of an editor is available.
-This condition is needed because the custom action group will be added to an IntelliJ menu that is only enabled for editing.
+This condition is needed because the custom action group is added to an IntelliJ menu that is only enabled for editing.

 ### Extending DefaultActionGroup
 The [`DefaultActionGroup`](upsource:///platform/platform-api/src/com/intellij/openapi/actionSystem/DefaultActionGroup.java) is an implementation of [`ActionGroup`](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/ActionGroup.java).